Educational equity: Impact of gender discrimination on the economy

+Excellence and equity

+Excellence and equity in education should aim for a balance between excellence and equity according to Carol Ann Tomlinson.
+It is argued that without such balance the output of the educational system will be compromised through a resource emphasis on excellence since this implies lower resources for issues grounded in social justice.
+In this context, the tension between the excellence and equity implies a compromise between aiming for conventional notions of excellence and creating maximum opportunities for social justice and inclusion.
+Some reject the need to balance excellence and equity.
+Excellence and equity is sometimes used to invoke the notion of equity in education.

 Equity and quality in education: supporting disadvantaged students and schools–from OECD

 The report is by the OECD Education Directorate with support from the Asia Society as a background report for the first Asia Society Global Cities Network Symposium, Hong Kong, May 10–12, 2012.
 Asia Society organized the Global Cities Education Network, a network of urban school systems in North America and Asia to focus on challenges and opportunities for improvement common to them, and to virtually all city education systems.
 This report presents the key recommendations of the OECD publication Equity and Quality in Education: Supporting Disadvantaged Students and Schools (2012a), which maps out policy levers that can help build high quality and equitable education systems, with a particular focus on North American and Asia-Pacific countries.

-Challenges in educational equity

-The long-term social and economic consequences of having little education are more tangible now than ever before.
-Those without the skills to participate socially and economically in society generate higher costs of healthcare, income support, child welfare and social security.